-Offshoring Tech Support and Customer Service proved to be disastrous when it was first attempted by companies such as Telstra about 15 years ago.
-However, since such failures companies including Google and Spotify have been able to successfully implement stellar offshore tech support and customer service systems without compromising customer experience.
+Offshoring IT helpdesk support and Customer Service proved to be disastrous when it was first attempted by companies such as Telstra about 15 years ago.
+However, since such failures companies including Google and Spotify have been able to successfully implement stellar offshore IT helpdesk support and customer service systems without compromising customer experience.

-Tech support and help desk services are ideal business functions to consider offshoring.
-Tech Support involves solving the problems/issues customers encounter when using a product or service.
-Tech Support can be divided into Level 1, 2, and 3.
+IT helpdesk support and help desk services are ideal business functions to consider offshoring.
+IT helpdesk support involves solving the problems/issues customers encounter when using a product or service.
+IT helpdesk support can be divided into Level 1, 2, and 3.
 Offshoring is appropriate for Level 1 and 2 support, while Level 3 support requires a level of expertise and knowledge that is best kept in-house.
-Offshore Tech Support has many benefits for businesses and is easy to implement, especially if the business already has technology and software such as a cloud-based ticketing system and Voice Over IP (VOIP) phone system.
+Offshore IT helpdesk support has many benefits for businesses and is easy to implement, especially if the business already has technology and software such as a cloud-based ticketing system and Voice Over IP (VOIP) phone system.